-COLLIERVILLE, Tenn. — The Collierville Library is closing for a week starting May 16 for a construction project in the lobby.
+COLLIERVILLE, Tenn. — The Collierville Library is opening two days early after being closed all week for a construction project in the lobby.

-While the library itself will be closed, staff will be available to manage accounts, place holds on materials, and arrange curbside pickups.
+While the library itself was closed, staff was available to manage accounts, place holds on materials, and arrange curbside pickups.

 The following is more information from the library: